 Oscar Blevins Farm Loop

 This easy trail leaves from Bandy Creek Trailhead and includes a wet weather water fall, rock shelters and the Oscar Blevins Farm.
 The trail is 3.6 miles long and takes most hikers 2-3 hours to complete.
-Litton/Slaven Farm Loop The John Litton/General Slaven Farm is perhaps the best of example of a Cumberland Plateau farmstead in the Big South Fork.
-Even today it has a remote, isolated feeling about it.
-The 5.9-mile loop offers a small waterfall on Fall Branch, numerous rock shelters and beautiful hemlock cove forest.
-It can be started from the Bandy Creek Trailhead or from the pool parking area.
-Most hikers take 3-4 hours to complete this trail.
-The trailhead is located 1/4 mile past the Bandy Creek Campgound entrance on the left.
-Trail Map
+The trailhead is located 1/4 mile past the Bandy Creek Campground entrance on the left.

 John Litton Farm Loop